javacook/proxifier/README.md

 #### Enable / disable
 Obviousely, the proxification costs additional execution time.
-To avoid this the proxification can be disabled (it is enabled by default) globaly by setting
+To avoid this the proxification can be disabled (enabled by default) globaly by setting

     Proxifier.enabled = false;
+for example in production mode.